yehia67/documentation/getting-started/0.1/introduction/what-is-dlt.md

 ## What problems does DLT solve?

-### Problem

 When data is stored in proprietary databases, it's difficult to share that data with others without it becoming changed and lost in other databases.

-### Solution

 DLT creates a single source of truth that all participants can trust.
 When data is added to a distributed ledger, anyone with an internet connection can access it by connecting to any node in the network.

 ## Next steps